boazbk/tcs/lec_07_other_models.md

 ## Bibliographical notes { #othermodelsbibnotes }

-Chapters 7 and 8  in the wonderful book of Moore and Mertens [@MooreMertens11] contains a great exposition much of this material.
+Chapters 7   in the wonderful book of Moore and Mertens [@MooreMertens11] contains a great exposition much of this material.
 Chapter 3 in Savage's book [@Savage1998models] contains a more formal description of RAM machines, see also the paper [@hagerup1998].
 A study of RAM algorithms that are independent of the input size (known as the "transdichotomous RAM model") was initiated by [@fredman1993].